meteorinca/MultiplechoiceWebapp/README.md

 - **Export**: Click **Export current exam (.txt)** to download the active exam in the same text format.
 - **Printable PDF**: Use **Printable PDF** in the format guide to create a ready-to-print packet, and toggle the printable options (question shuffle, answer key, and word bank) right above the button before exporting.
 - **Complete**: Answer the final question and hit **Finish exam** to view the scorecard with retake and back-to-hub shortcuts.
-- **Persistence**: Exams sync to Firebase Cloud Firestore (when configured) and fall back to the localStorage key `omniExamStudio.exams`.
+- **Persistence**: Exams sync to Firebase Cloud Firestore (when configured) and fall back to the localStorage key `moesExamStudio.exams`.
 Legacy data saved as `latinExamMaker.exams` is migrated automatically on load.

 ### Import Format
 Repeat the Question block as needed, up to 1000 questions: